wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 * If the transaction **s**ender is a [dApp or smart account](/en/blockchain/account/dapp), and that the complexity of the account script or dApp script verifier function exceeds the [sender complexity threshold](/en/ride/limits/), then `S` = 0.004, otherwise `S` = 0.
 * `I` is the number of **i**ssued assets that are not [NFT](/en/blockchain/token/non-fungible-token).

-Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 <!-- ### Version 3

-Version 3 of the Invoke Script transaction is added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations”.
-Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.
+Version 3 of the Invoke Script transaction is added in node version 1.4.0 and enabled with feature #17 “Ride V6”.
+Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 `Fee` = (0.005 + `E`) × ⌈`С` / 10,000⌉ × + `S` + 0.004 × `P` + 0.004 × `A` + 1 × `I` + 0,004 × `N`,
 `Fee` = 0.005 + `S` + 0.004 × `P` + 0.004 × `A` + 1 × `I` + 0,004 × `N`,